cuzzo/react-complete-me/README.md

 React Complete Me abstracts the hard part of autocompletion and allows you to easily put any fancy interface you want over top of it.

 The only publicly exposed function of React Complete Me is, in this repository, in `./src/main.js`.
-It is `ReactCompleteMe.conect()` (defined in `./src/app/jsx/react-complete-me.js`).
+It is `Completer.conect()` (defined in `./src/app/jsx/completer.jsx`).

 ```jsx
 /**